goxr3plus/java-speech-api/README.markdown

-Java 8 version of this Library here - >  https://github.com/goxr3plus/java-google-speech-api
+**I am supporting only Java 8 version of this Library**- >  https://github.com/goxr3plus/java-google-speech-api

 ---